Enterprise-connect/documentation/README.md

 * [Upgrading Services vs Agents](docs/upgrades.md)
 * [Versions](docs/versions.md)

+Any files/pages with 'WIP' appearing near the top are missing information that currently exists elsewhere and will be added in the near future once reviewed and revised as necessary.

 *Any files in this repo not specifically linked to, from this page or its children, should be considered out-of-date and the information therein used with caution*

 ### "What happened to the setup guide?"